Enlargement of subgraphs of infinite graphs by Bernoulli percolation: Acknowledgements

 \section{Acknowledgements}

 The author wishes to express his gratitude to N. Kubota for stimulating discussions, to I. Benjamini for pointing out Theorem \ref{Itai} and to H. Duminil-Copin for notifying me of the reference \cite{BeTa}.
+The author also wishes to express his gratitude to a referee for comments.
 The author was supported by Grant-in-Aid for JSPS Research Fellow (24.8491) and Grant-in-Aid for Research Activity Start-up (15H06311) and for JSPS Research Fellows (16J04213).